-5.1 Administrator means an individual engaged in directing and overseeing a distinct program, unit, office, or department of the University (e.g., manager, director, dean, etc.).
+- 5.1 Administrator means an individual engaged in directing and overseeing a distinct program, unit, office, or department of the University (e.g., manager, director, dean, etc.). - 5.2 Availability means ensuring timely and reliable access to and use of information.

-- 5.2 Availability means ensuring timely and reliable access to and use of information.vi - 5.3 Confidentiality means preserving authorized restrictions on information access and disclosure, including means for protecting personal privacy and proprietary information.vii - 5.4 Controls are processes, policies, devices, practices, or other conditions and or actions that maintain and/or modify risk.viii - 5.5 Confidential Information means any information that is not intended to be made available or disclosed to unauthorized individuals, entities, or processesix - 5.6 Cyber Security is the prevention of damage to, protection of, and restoration of computers, electronic communications systems, electronic communications services, wire communication, and electronic communication, including information contained therein, to ensure its Availability, Integrity, authentication, Confidentiality, and nonrepudiation.x - 5.7 Information Security Management System is a part of the overall information management system that utilizes a risk management approach used to establish, implement, operate, monitor, review, maintain and improve Information Security.xi - 5.8 Information Security is the preservation of Confidentiality, Integrity and Availability of information.xii - Information Security Incident is a single or series of unwanted or unexpected Information Security events that have a significant probability of compromising business operations and threatening Information Security.xiii - 5.10 Information System is a set of applications, service, information technology assets, or other information-handling components.xiv - 5.11 Integrity means guarding against improper information modification or destruction and ensuring information non-repudiation and authenticity.xv - 5.12 Sensitive Information is any information that needs to be protected from unavailability, unauthorized access, modification or public disclosure because of potential adverse effects on an individual or UNBC.xvi
+- 5.3 Confidentiality means preserving authorized restrictions on information access and disclosure, including means for protecting personal privacy and proprietary information. - 5.4 Controls are processes, policies, devices, practices, or other conditions and, or, actions that maintain and/or modify risk. - 5.5 Confidential Information means any information that is not intended to be made available or disclosed to unauthorized individuals, entities, or processes. - 5.6 Cyber Security is the prevention of damage to, protection of, and restoration of computers, electronic communications systems, electronic communications services, wire communication, and electronic communication, including information contained therein, to ensure its Availability, Integrity, Authentication, Confidentiality, and Nonrepudiation. - 5.7 Information Management System is a framework of software that facilitates the collection, storage, organization, and distribution of information - 5.8 Information Security Management System is a part of the overall information management system that utilizes a risk management approach used to establish, implement, operate, monitor, review, maintain, and improve Information Security. - 5.9 Information Security is the preservation of Confidentiality, Integrity, and Availability of information. - 5.10 Information Security Incident is a single or series of unwanted or unexpected Information Security events that have a significant probability of compromising business operations and threatening Information Security. - 5.11 Information System is a set of applications, services, information technology assets, or other information-handling components. - 5.12 Integrity means guarding against improper information modification or destruction and ensuring information non-repudiation and authenticity. - 5.13 Sensitive Information is any information that needs to be protected from unavailability, unauthorized access, modification, or public disclosure because of potential adverse effects on an individual or UNBC.